What to Do If You Can’t Afford Your Auto Insurance in 2025 (Follow These 5 Steps)

 - You are currently having a terminal medical condition where your social security funding or supplemental security income does not provide sufficient financial support for you to purchase a policy.

 If you are qualified for the Hawaii low-cost disability auto coverage program, your coverage will be free of charge.
-You can apply by visiting the Hawaii Department of Human Services official webiste, or by calling 808-586-4892.
+You can apply by visiting the Hawaii Department of Human Services official website or by calling 808-586-4892.
+For more information, contact the Hawaii Department of Commerce and Consumer Affairs.

 Maryland Auto Insurance (Used to be Known as Maryland Public Insurance Program MAIF)